ChrisRRR1997/crdmodpack/README.md

 Ausnahme: HBM Mod Hamsters Edition (Peaceful Update)

 > ChrisRolltDasModpack 2021 - 2023 ChrisRolltDasR
-> Minecraft is Copyright by Mojang, Microsoft.
+> Minecraft is Copyright by Mojang AB and Microsoft.
+> All Mods belong to Respektive Owners!